 - Fresh chopped parsley (optional, for garnish)

-GF Note: If you’re cooking gluten free, make sure that your beef broth and potato starch are certified GF.
+Gluten free Note: If you’re cooking gluten free, make sure that your beef broth and potato starch are certified gluten free.

 Preheat oven to 300 degrees F. Rinse the brisket and pat dry.
 Rub both sides of the meat with black pepper and kosher salt.